Buying a Home This Spring in DFW: What the 2026 Market Looks Like

 The Bradford pears are blooming along Preston Road, open house signs are multiplying like bluebonnets, and my phone hasn’t stopped buzzing since Valentine’s Day.
-Spring in DFW real estate isn’t just busy — it’s a different animal entirely.
-And after helping families buy homes here since ‘97, I can feel it in the air before the MLS data even confirms it.
+Spring in DFW real estate isn’t just busy, it’s a different animal entirely.
+After buying and selling homes here since ‘97, I can feel the season turn before the MLS data even confirms it.

-Spring 2026 is shaping up to be a strong window for buyers.
-Inventory is stabilizing, buyer activity is creating healthy (not insane) competition, and the seasonal patterns that I’ve tracked for nearly three decades are lining up in your favor.
-But you’ve got to know how to read this market — and where to look.
+Spring 2026 is shaping up as a strong window for buyers.
+Inventory is loosening up, competition feels healthy rather than frantic, and the seasonal patterns I’ve tracked for years are lining up in your favor.
+But you’ve got to know how to read this market and where to look.

 Let me walk you through what I’m seeing.